Frequently Asked Questions (FAQs)

 Payment and Billing

-We do not currently accept payment in the form of cryptocurrency (such as Bitcoin), precious metals, or from other electronic payment services, including, but not necessarily limited to, Apple Pay, Cash App, Facebook Messenger, Google Pay, or Venmo at this time.
+We do not currently accept payment in the form of cash, cryptocurrency (such as Bitcoin, Ether, etc.), precious metals, or any other physical or electronic currency not referenced above.

 Yes, any time you make a payment to us, you should receive an emailed invoice/receipt from our secure payment processor, Stripe, reflecting the products or services you’ve paid for as well as the amount you’ve paid us.